 5 financial terms not to take for granted

-Investment phrases such as "we're in it for the long-term" or a bond classified "long-term" can equate to periods as short as two to three years or as many as 20-plus years.
-Being clear on an investment's time horizon is important because it allows investors to compare it to other holdings as well as economic data and market trends.
+Investment phrases such as "we're in it for the long term" or a bond classified "long term" can equate to periods as short as two to three years or as many as 20-plus years.
+Being clear on an investment's time horizon is important because it allows investors to compare it with other holdings as well as economic data and market trends.

 "Whether you're buying a stock or bond, investors need to understand why they are buying it and at what point they should consider selling it," adds Osborn.
 "Investors shouldn't just accept or assume a longer time frame will fix a poor investment."